tosayev/project-meme-coin-shipshare-dapp/README.md

-# Cadena Bank DAPP
+# ShipShareCoin DAPP

-This is the completed code for the Bank DAPP.
+This is a DApp that allows interaction with the ShipShareCoin meme coin.

 ## To Install